Adria Petty

 Adria Petty (born November 28, 1974) is an American director, editor, art director, and artist.
 She is best known for her music video work with Beyoncé and Regina Spektor.
-She is the elder daughter of rock musician Tom Petty and his first wife, Jane Benyo.
+She is the elder daughter of the late rock musician Tom Petty and his first wife, Jane Benyo.

 Career

 Petty attended Tisch School of the Arts's graduate program prior to her film career.
 After college, Petty gathered work experience by working as an assistant to directors such as Penny Marshall, Oscar-winner Jonathan Demme, and Oscar-nominated documentary executive Jonathan Stack.

-She collaborated with artist Anna Gabriel and musician Howie Statland on a site-specific installation at New York’s modern art gallery PS1, a division of the Museum of Modern Art in 1998; the group called themselves "Low Flame."
+She collaborated with artist Anna Gabriel and musician Howie Statland on a site-specific installation at New York's modern art gallery PS1, a division of the Museum of Modern Art in 1998; the group called themselves "Low Flame".
 The installation detailed the life of a lonely garbage man that built friends out of garbage.